bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/liquidity-protection/liquidityprotection.md

 - new position id

-## Function `transferPositionAndCall(uint256 id, address newProvider, address target, bytes data) → uint256` {#LiquidityProtection-transferPositionAndCall-uint256-address-address-bytes-}
+## Function `transferPositionAndNotify(uint256 id, address newProvider, contract ITransferPositionCallback callback, bytes data) → uint256` {#LiquidityProtection-transferPositionAndNotify-uint256-address-contract-ITransferPositionCallback-bytes-}

 transfers a position to a new provider and optionally notifies another contract